 There are a lot of settings on your iPhone that you can adjust to change your experience with the device.
-The iOS 10 version of Apple’s operating system includes so many different options that even experienced iPhone users might not be aware of them.
+Our what does true tone mean article can help to explain one of them.
+But the iOS 10 version of Apple’s operating system includes so many different options that even experienced iPhone users might not be aware of them.

 One such setting is called Color Filters, and it offers a variety of additional color-saturation effects that are meant to aid iPhone owners that are color blind, or who are having trouble reading the information on their screen.
 Our tutorial below will show you where to find and enable this Color Filters setting so that you can see if it improves your experience with your iPhone.